List of leaders of the Ukrainian Greek Catholic Church: Territory within the Kingdom of Prussia

-Territory within the Austrian Empire
+Territory within the Kingdom of Galicia and Lodomeria (Austrian Empire)

-Those eparchies that ended up within the Habsburg monarchy were reorganized.
-The Eparchy of Lviv was elevated to an archeparchy and its bishop became a metropolitan bishop governing the rest of the eparchies of the former Ruthenian Uniate Church.
+Those eparchies that ended up within the Habsburg monarchy were reorganized in 1807.
+The Eparchy of Lviv was then elevated to an archeparchy and its bishop became a metropolitan bishop governing the rest of the eparchies of the former Ruthenian Uniate Church.
 The new metropolis received the name of Galicia (Halych) (Note: The name "Galicia" is a Latinized form of Halych, one of several regional principalities of the medieval state of Kievan Rus'.), an echo of the 14th century Metropolis of Halych.
-Only these hierarchs were recognised by the Holy See; those created by the Russian state were not recognised.
+Only these hierarchs were fully recognised by the Holy See; those created by the Russian state were not recognised until 1818.